dinkelburg/diversdesk/diversdesk/src/content/blog/en/seo-for-dive-centers.md

 <h2 id="why-seo-help-bookings" class="section-heading">1.
 Why SEO Can Help Your Dive Centre Get More Bookings</h2>
 <p>
 If you run a dive centre, showing up on Google is no longer just a nice bonus.
 In my opinion, it is important.
 Most divers start their search online by typing something like fun dives Nusa Penida or Open Water course in Komodo.
 If your website does not show up on that first page, you are probably missing out on bookings every single day.
-If you have already read <a href="https://www.diversdesk.com/blog/en/blog9-leveraging-social-media/" target="_blank" rel="noopener"> our article </a> on how to leverage social media for your dive centre, now is a good time to take the next step.
+If you have already read <a href="https://www.diversdesk.com/blog/en/blog9-leveraging-social-media/" target="_blank" rel="noopener" style="color:#F86545"> our article </a> on how to leverage social media for your dive centre, now is a good time to take the next step.
 Let’s make sure your website is just as easy to find.
 That is where SEO comes in.
 </p>

 <div style="text-align: center;">